Coming soon to North Carolina

 Footnote

-Helps move even more money out of public education.
+Even more money out of public education.

 • A school's costs don't shrink with enrollment.
 The buses still run.
 The buildings still need heat.
 Teachers are already under contract.